PabloFLPs/PabloFLPs/README.md

 ### Ignite Platform:

-- This is my games application - Ignite.
-It is an application to search games and stay tuned about game details, also, upcoming titles, popular games and new games.
+- This is my Ignite games application.
+It is a place to search games and stay tuned about game details, and also upcoming titles, popular games and new games.
 Made utilizing [RAWG.io](https://rawg.io/).

 <a href="https://ignite-redux-project-course.vercel.app/">
   <img align="left" width="238" height="74" src="https://github.com/PabloFLPs/PabloFLPs/blob/main/images/ignite-games-platform.png"/>
 </a>

 **Description:** I made this based on the Dev Ed youtuber Redux course.
-Started to study Redux for my web development knowledge and this project was very cool and informative to increase my skills.
-This application is made with React and Redux, utilizing Thunk and styled components.
+Started to study Redux for my web development knowledge and this project was very cool to increase my skills in Redux.
+Made with React & Redux, utilizing Thunk and styled components.

 ### Diversight (dis):